 - Understanding behaviour- and mood changes.

-Ceartas also welcomes the opportunity to speak with staff at GP Gurgeries about how we can support their patients, through independent advocacy, providing information, and referring patients to both statutory and third-sector services.
+Ceartas also welcomes the opportunity to speak with staff at GP Surgeries about how we can support their patients, through independent advocacy, providing information, and referring patients to both statutory and third-sector services.
 This frees up valuable time for clinical staff, but at the same time enhances the service that patients receive from the GP Surgery.

 For more information about how Ceartas can support GP Surgeries, please contact us.